thecloudgarage/eks-anywhere/bare-metal/nvidia-gpu-kserve-1.md

 kubectl get svc istio-ingressgateway -n istio-system
 ```
 Let's Serve the Hugging Face LLM model using vLLM backend
+- Ensure that you have an access token setup in HuggingFace by viewing the license agreement and clicking on model card
+- You have applied for the model access for Llama3 in Huggingface and it shows as accepted in your profile settings > gated repos status
 ```
 kubectl apply -f - <<EOF
 apiVersion: serving.kserve.io/v1beta1